Sir-Aguiar/DependencyInjection/README.md

 # Writing some tests

-> ### If you're not familiarized with Jest ou another test framework, no worries, it's quite intuitive and also very easy to learn.
-In here i'm using Vitest, just by preference, honestly, but syntax it's just like Jest.
+> ### If you're not familiarized with Jest or another test framework, no worries, it's quite intuitive and also very easy to learn.
+In here i'm using Vitest, just by preference, honestly, syntax it's just like Jest.

 ### Importing all of my dependencies